Related pages

 The Rephaim were subdued by Chedorlaomer and the four kings from the east (Gen 14:5).
 The twelve spies reported seeing three descendants of Anak (or Nephilim).
 They felt as grasshoppers before them (Num 13:22,33, Deut 1:28).
 Moses warns the Israelites that they are about to enter the land of a people great and tall, the sons of the Anakim, reminding them of a saying, "Who can stand against the sons of Anak?"
 (Deut 9:2)

 Joshua wiped the Anakim out of the hill country, but some escaped to the Philistines (Josh 11:21-22).
 Caleb drove out the three sons of Anak (Josh 15:14, Judges 1:20).
 The tribe appears to have lost its separate existence among the Philistines.
-Perhaps Goliath was a descendent of the Anakim, now living with the Philistines (6 cubits = 9 ft).
-Jeremiah's prophecy against the Philistines addresses them as the remnant of the Anakim (Jer 47:5)
+Perhaps Goliath was a descendent of the Anakim, now living with the Philistines (6 cubits = 2.7m or 9 ft).
+Jeremiah's prophecy against the Philistines addresses them as the remnant of the Anakim (Jer 47:5).

 The Canaanites